Prevention and Management of Aggression & Violence (PMAV)

 Method of Delivery

-Training will be facilitated through PowerPoint presentation, discussions and practical demonstrations
+Training will be facilitated through engaging PowerPoint presentation, video examples, case studies, interactive discussions and practical demonstrations, ensuring that participants full understand all material.

 Course Duration